 Education and Early Career

-Dr. Sakandar Rauf received his Ph.D. in Electronics and Electrical Engineering from the University of Glasgow, U.K. in 2010.
+Dr. Sakandar Rauf received his Ph.D (Field of Study: Biosensors) from the University of Glasgow, U.K. in 2010.
 He obtained an MPhil degree in Micro- and Nanotechnology Enterprise from the University of Cambridge, U.K in 2005 and MPhil in Biotechnology from the National Institute for Biotechnology and Genetic Engineering (NIBGE), Pakistan in 2004.
 Dr. Rauf studied M.Sc. in Physical Chemistry from Islamia University Bahawalpur, Pakistan in 2001.
 He received Cambridge Commonwealth & DFID shared Scholarship from the University of Cambridge, Dorothy Hodgkin’s Postgraduate Award for his Ph.D. studies from the University of Glasgow and UQ Postdoctoral Research Fellowship from University of Queensland, Australia.